autoconfig1/omdb_rating/README.md

 # Omdb Rating
 Simple Coding Homework Assignment

-## Langurage used
+## Language used
 Python 3.7

 ## Assignment
-Created python program with folowing usage format and dockerized this program
+Created python program for getting Rotten tomoto rating for particular movie  and dockerized this program

 ## Commands to Run inside docker